fatema373/Remove-EG-logo/README.md

 # Solution:
     Prepare and Annotate Data:
-        Obtain the dataset from Kaggle and annotate it using Roboflow [Roboflow](https://bulldogjob.com/news/449-how-to-write-a-good-readme-for-your-github-project)
+        Obtain the dataset from Kaggle and annotate it using Roboflow.
         Export the annotated data in YOLOv5 format.

     Object Detection with YOLOv5: